The OCR Risk Analysis Initiative, explained

 Footnotes

-1. U.S. Department of Health and Human Services, Office for Civil Rights, settlements announced under the Risk Analysis Initiative, October 2024–April 2025.
-Full list of resolution agreements available at the OCR newsroom: https://www.hhs.gov/about/news/index.html.
-Northeast Radiology, P.C.
-(April 2025) is the sixth publicly announced settlement under the Initiative as of this writing.
+U.S. Department of Health and Human Services, Office for Civil Rights.
+Resolution agreements and press releases for the Risk Analysis Initiative, October 2024–April 2026.
+Full list available at the OCR newsroom: https://www.hhs.gov/about/news/index.html and individual resolution agreements at https://www.hhs.gov/hipaa/for-professionals/compliance-enforcement/agreements/. ↩

-6. U.S. Department of Health and Human Services, Office for Civil Rights, Resolution Agreement and Corrective Action Plan with Northeast Radiology, P.C., April 2025.
-The published resolution agreement is available in the OCR newsroom under the press-release for the Initiative's sixth settlement.
+U.S. Department of Health and Human Services, Office for Civil Rights, Resolution Agreement and Corrective Action Plan with Northeast Radiology, P.C., April 2025.
+Available at the OCR Resolution Agreements page: https://www.hhs.gov/hipaa/for-professionals/compliance-enforcement/agreements/ ↩